Gabriela Quiroga-Beck, M.A.

 What do you attribute your success to?

-I attribute my success to building trusting relationships with students and families and maintaining a lifelong commitment to service and equity.
+I attribute my success comes from a combination of perseverance, a deep commitment to service, and the trusting relationships I have built throughout my career with students and families and maintaining a lifelong commitment to service and equity.
+I have always believed that meaningful work in education requires both passion and discipline.
+I work hard, stay focused on students and families, and continue learning from the people around me.
 My career is grounded in ensuring students receive not the same, but what they need to thrive.

 What advice would you give to young women entering your industry?